-SEEDS introduces 4K children to plant growth through song, movement and a planting activity.
+SEEDS introduces 4K children to plant growth through song, books, movement and a planting activity.
 During three classroom lessons, fruit and vegetables are explored using the five senses.
 Respect for nature is integrated throughout the lessons.

 In-School Field Trip

-SEEDS includes an “in-school field trip” with Sprouting Together educators.
+SEEDS includes an “In-school field trip” with Sprouting Together educators.
 The children rotate through three stations for hands-on experiences at each.

 ROOTS, designed for first grade, incorporates many visuals, songs and hands-on experiences to expose students to seed variety, parts of the plant and plant growth.
 During three classroom lessons students are introduced to a variety of fruits and vegetables .
 ROOTS is offered in the fall and includes a field trip.
 Field Trip

 STEMS is offered to 3rd grade classrooms in fall.
 This program is laid out over the course of a month as four once-a-week classes.
 An original story and nutrition game are woven into each lesson.
 Topics include plant part functions, seed diversity, vegetable/fruit identification, germination, pollination, and composting.
 Emphasis is placed on the parts of the body positively affected by the nutrition within specific vegetables and fruits.
-Each lesson ends with adventuresome vegetable/fruit tasting.

 Optional Field Trip